agnwinds/python/docs/sphinx/source/meta.rst

 The headings, in the order we expect, are:

 Name
-  The parameter name, as used by Sirocco input files.
+  The parameter name, as used by SIROCCO input files.

 Description
   A description of the parameter and its function.